kanta1207/shadcn-infinite-scrollable/README.md

 ## What's Infinite Scroll?
 Why would you need it?

 When you need to fetch a lot of data from the server and display them, I guess pagination is the common way.
-But sometimes you need to display all of the data at once for some reason.
-In that case, infinite scroll is a good way to achieve it while keeping your application performant.
+But sometimes your user says they want to display all of the data at once for some reason.
+In that case, infinite scroll is a good way to satisfy their needs while keeping your application performant.

 ## Demo